hbai521/Calcium_Imaging/README.md

   - Click Create to generate the environment

-✅ Once your environment is ready, install the required Python packages.
+✅ Once the environment is ready, install the required Python packages.

 ## 2. Install Required Packages